Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

 - If you are unsure about the proper use of an OTC, speak to your pharmacist.
 Additionally, remember that your situation could require seeing a doctor.
 If this is the case, do so promptly!

-In conclusion, OTCs are to a certain extent the exclusive preserve of pharmacists.
-Team up with your pharmacist so you can get the most out of OTCs without exposing yourself to unnecessary risks.
+In conclusion, OTC drugs are to a certain extent the protected domain of pharmacists.
+Team up with your pharmacist so you can get the most out of OTC drugs without exposing yourself to unnecessary risks.